luyadev/luya/docs/guide/concept-tags.md

 # Tags

-The basic idea behind the tag parser is to enhance the markdown syntax with your customized tags.
+The basic idea behind the tag parser is to enhance the Markdown syntax with your customized tags.

 LUYA tags are a very strong and useful BBCode (Bulletin Board Code) alike tag parsing concept.
 You can just add your own tags within an application or ship them directly with modules.